Spring Cloud Tutorials – Auto Refresh Config Changes using Spring Cloud Bus

 </dependency>

-We are going to use RabbitMQ as message broker to broadcast config changes.
-We can install RabbitMQ on our local machine or run in a docker container.
-I am going to run rabbitmq in docker container using the following docker-compose.yml configuration.
+We are going to use RabbitMQ as a message broker to broadcast config changes.
+We can install RabbitMQ on our local machine or run it in a Docker container.
+I am going to run RabbitMQ in a Docker container using the following docker-compose.yml configuration.

 version: '2'